New to the Harp

 Finding a Harp: Buying a Harp

 Some people choose to purchase an instrument, either right from the start, or maybe after their child has been playing for a while.
 It’s possible to purchase new instruments directly from harp makers and have them shipped to you.
 There are also used harps available.
 Some of the harp centers mentioned above sell used harps, and some harp makers sell used harps in addition to their new models.
 There are also classifieds ads, and Craigslist and eBay both do quite a bit of business on the used harp front.
 In general, harps do not get better with age, unlike some other string instruments.
-New or fairly new harps tend to be more reliable, as harps can develop structural problems with age.
+New or fairly new harps tend to be more reliable than older harps, as harps can develop structural problems with age.

 One question to consider when looking into buying a harp is the lever or pedal harp question.
 It might be financially advantageous for you to purchase rather than rent a lever harp, but how soon might you consider switching to a pedal harp?
 Would it be better just to wait for a bit and move up to a pedal harp as soon as possible, or will it be quite a while before your child would be ready to consider making a switch?
 Your harp teacher will be able to provide guidance in this.
 The good news is that harps resell pretty well, so if you do end up buying an instrument and then eventually needing to buy a second one, you will probably be able to sell your first instrument without too much difficulty.